run-ai/docs/docs/Researcher/cli-reference/runai-port-forwarding.md

   * `[local-port]:[remote-port]`&mdash;different local and remote ports.

   * `[local-port=remote-port]`&mdash;the same port is used for both local and remote.

+`--pod`&mdash;Specify a pod of a running job.
+To get a list of the pods of a specific job, run the command `runai describe <job-name>`.

+`--pod-running-timeout`&mdash;The length of time (like 5s, 2m, or 3h, higher than zero) to wait until the pod is running.
+Default is 10 minutes.

 ***Filter based flags***